inform-us/requirements_specifications/informus/rules/Airway Plan.md

 If bed is empty; design = white filled bed with dark grey outline

-*(Would having an amber category for patients that have had an airway plan completed this admission but not currently valid or is this complicationg things?)*
+Secondary "airway managment" labelling

+If a patient is labelled as doctor led turn; an icon "Dr" will be present on bed If a patient is labelled as senior nurse led turn; an icon "SN" will be present on bed.  *(However, if a patient is also labelled as doctor led turn, the label will be doctor led turn as primary label i.e. a reading of doctor led turn overides the label of senior led turn)*
+If a patient has neither doctor led turn or senior led turn label *or DART label*, the bed space will not have an secondary label.

+*(NOTE: For second version of metric - when flowsheet for "emergency teams" become available on EMAP)* If a patient is labelled as DART: an icon spelling DART will be present on bed.

 ---

-**[C] Future floorplan labelling: Patients in Critical Care: Airway Management**
+**[C] Future floorplan labelling: Airway Present**

-This is a seperate floorplan with Airway Plan Completed to be default and a button to select Airway Management.
-*(Note: Awaiting activation of flowsheets in EMAP therefore this floorplan is for future development)*

-The floorplan displays live data (current state) on a bed by bed basis and is updated as new data is available.

-If a patient is labelled as doctor led turn; design = red filled bed.
-If a patient is labelled as senior nurse led turn; design = amber filled bed.
-However, if a patient is also labelled as doctor led turn, the label will be doctor led turn as primary label i.e. a reading of doctor led turn overides the label of senior led turn.
-If a patient has neither doctor led turn or senior led turn label: design = white filled bed.

-Secondary 'emergency teams' labeling

-In addition to the above labeling, if the latest 'emergency team@ reading is 'DART' then also label patient as 'DART'.
-Note this means that some patients who have 'DART' may have two labels, a primary label as per steps above and a potential secondary label.
-We need to denote this somehow on the floorplan as well.
-Bed is filled with the primary label as well as the letters DART.

-*(Do we need to know the other emergency teams?)*

 ## SPC CHART